nuuuwan/news_lk3_data/README.md

 *2025-08-26 05:38:00* · [`adaderanalk`](https://www.adaderana.lk/news/111842/showers-expected-in-few-areas-of-the-country-today) · `en`

-Showers or thundershowers may occur at a few places in Uva province and in Ampara and Batticaloa district after 2.00 p.m.
+Showers or thundershowers may occur at a few places in the Uva province and in the Ampara and Batticaloa district after 2.00 p.m. today (26), the Department of Meteorology said.

-A few showers may occur in Western and Sabaragamuwa provinces during the morning.
+A few showers may occur in the Western and Sabaragamuwa provinces during the morning.

+Mainly fair weather will prevail elsewhere in the island, the Met.
+Department added.

-The general public is kindly requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.
+The general public has been requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.

 ◼️